 - POS printers

-Available off the shelf, POSBANK’s BIGPOS 2700 came equipped with Esper Enhanced Android (EEA) operating system for simplified device deployment, management, cloud updates, and protecting public Android kiosks from tampering and misuse.
+Available off the shelf, POSBANK’s BIGPOS 2700 came equipped with Esper Foundation for Android (Foundation) operating system for simplified device deployment, management, cloud updates, and protecting public Android kiosks from tampering and misuse.
 Before shipping, the kiosks were provisioned, configured, and tested.
 And Esper’s cloud tools connect devices to continuous innovation and continuous delivery through automated scaling and rollbacks.

 Esper’s no-touch device deployment allowed the kiosks to be operational out-of-the-box.
 Two-hundred-sixty (260) kiosks were drop-shipped to over 66 stores in Georgia and South Carolina.
 The entire fleet of Android kiosks was remotely deployed, so onsite staff only had to take them out of the box and power them up, reducing costs, freeing up resources, and minimizing time-to-value.